Back to Home

 What's included in the free Starter Kit?

-The Automation Starter Kit includes an Automation Starter Checklist to identify automation opportunities, ready-to-use workflow templates you can import directly, a Tool Comparison Guide covering Make, Zapier, and n8n, and a Quick-Start Video Tutorial to get you building your first automation.
+The Automation Starter Kit includes an Automation Starter Checklist to identify automation opportunities, ready-to-use workflow templates you can import directly, a Tool Comparison Guide covering GoHighLevel and n8n, and a Quick-Start Video Tutorial to get you building your first automation.
 Everything is free with no purchase required.

 Do you offer paid courses or consulting?